Dege34/roketmodel/README.md

 This page focuses **only on the model** and provides detailed technical documentation.
 For training data, CLI, and RAG-lite details, see the main README.

+> **Privacy Note:** This project contains **NO** organization names or confidential information.
+The entire dataset was produced from scratch by the developer (term–definition lists and attribute files). **NO** corporate or proprietary data was used.

 ---

 ## Table of Contents